-Organizations have deployed Druid to analyze ad-tech, dev-ops, network traffic, cloud security, website traffic, finance, and sensor data.
+Organizations have deployed Druid to analyze user, server, and marketplace events across a variety of industries including media, telecommunications, security, banking, health care, and retail.
 Druid is a good fit if you have the following requirements:

 Druid is partially inspired by existing analytic data stores such as Google's BigQuery/Dremel, Google's PowerDrill, and search infrastructure.
-Druid indexes data to create mostly immutable views, and stores the data in a custom column format highly optimized for aggregations and filters.
-A Druid cluster is composed of various types of nodes, each designed to do a small set of things very well.
-Nodes do not need to be deployed on individual hardware, and many node types can be colocated in production.
+Druid indexes all ingested data in a custom column format optimized for aggregations and filters.
+A Druid cluster is composed of various types of processes (called nodes), each designed to do a small set of things very well.

-For a comprehensive look at Druid architecture, please read our white paper.
+For a comprehensive look at Druid architecture, please read our white paper from 2014.